pallavirawat/blog-site/content/about.md

 <br>

-If you'ld like to connect or have a quick chat or point our errors you find somewhere, don't shy away in dropping out an email  at <contact@rawatpallavi.com>.
+If you'ld like to connect or have a quick chat or point out errors you find somewhere, don't shy away in dropping out an email  at <contact@rawatpallavi.com>.
 I always love feedback which help me be more awesome.

 <br>